hpcleuven/jupyterhub-doc/getting_started.md

 has started on the cluster.
 Currently, the best way to check this is to login to Genius with your VSC account and execute the `showq` command.

-Then, you can navigate to the "Home" tab and access your server via the "My Server" button.
+Then, you can navigate to the "Home" tab and access the Dashboard of your Jupyter Notebook App via the "My Server" button.